Home

 Phylum Euphoria / euphonium and playback / 18 minutes each

-Adobe PDF file (Please fill out info form) MP3 file MP3 file
+Adobe PDF file (Please fill out info form) YouTube link MP3 file

 Adobe PDF file (Please fill out info form) Word file RatGeyser is a virtuoso piece for MalletKat (or other pitched percussion) and playback, written for composer/performer Michael Manion.
 The playback CD, as well as a Cakewalk 9 bundle file with samples, is available from the composer.
 Because of its size, this piece is not available as a Finale ETF file.
 The second link at the left is for the MalletKat file without the complete sequencer score included.
 Available from Frog Peak Music